 Ugh!
 And that's it!

-This absolutely gorgeous and easy to make a dining table will brighten up your dining room and completely transform your dining experience!!
+This absolutely gorgeous and easy-to-make dining table will brighten up your dining room and completely transform your dining experience!!

 I love it so much, I don't want my little kids to eat on it😄 Well, as my aunt said, if I made the table, I surely could fix it if my kids make it dirty, but the memories are priceless!